omaroskars/redux_compact/README.md

 ### Chaining Actions

 Compact Action provides two helper functions, `before` and `after`.
-Both of these methods have direct access to the `state`, `dispatch` function and class `instance variables`.
+Both of these methods have direct access to the `state`, `dispatch` function and `instance variables`.
 You can therefore call or dispatch, other functions or actions, before or after the current action runs.

-- The `before` method **always** runs before the `reduce` method and `asynchronous` requests.
+- The `before` method **always** runs before the `reduce` method.
+If the action is `asynchronous` the `before` method runs before the request is made.

 - The `after` method runs after the `reduce` method, or when an `asynchronous` request has **finished successfully**.
 If an error occurred in an asynchronous request the method will **not run**.